tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 control), those changes exist only in the working directory and are at risk of being lost or forgotten.
 If a project file is edited at 03:00 and deployed immediately without review, that stands out.

-The file timestamps on the engineering workstation are forensic evidence.
+File timestamps carry their own record.
 When a project file is modified, its timestamp changes.
 If an investigator has access to the workstation (post-incident), they can examine file timestamps to see when projects were touched.
 A file with a recent modification date but no corresponding recent commits in version control is anomalous.
 A file with metadata indicating it was edited multiple times but version control shows only one commit is